-We speacialise in accident compensation claims for people in Devon and Somerset.
-If you found this case study of a child injured in a Devon shop helpful and would like to know where you stand or find out if you are eligible for No Win - No Fee funding then call our free helpline on 0808 139 1594 or send an email to us at firstname.lastname@example.org
+We specialise in accident compensation claims for people in Devon and Somerset, including children.
+If you found this case study of a child injured in a Devon shop helpful and would like to know where you stand or find out if you are eligible for No Win – No Fee funding then call our free helpline on 0808 139 1594 or send an email to us at firstname.lastname@example.org

-When our client was only one year old, she was out shopping with her parents in Barnstaple, Devon.
-She was attracted by a balloon display near to a Clintons Card shop and went over to look.
+When our client was a small child, she was out shopping with her parents in Barnstaple, North Devon.
+She was attracted by a balloon display close to a Clintons Card shop and went over to look.
 As she did so, she tripped and fell.
 Her face was caught by the frame of the shutter door outside the shop.
 Unfortunately the metal frame was damaged and a sharp edge was protruding.
 This caused the toddler to suffer a serious laceration to her cheek.

 It was immediately clear to her parents that the child had suffered a severe injury.
 They rushed her to their local hospital for urgent treatment.
 She is thought to have lost consciousness during her journey to the hospital from shock, but was thankfully alert by the time they arrived.
 As well as the wound to her face, the force of the fall had also caused bruising around her face and left eye.
 The cut was so significant she required an operation under general anesthetic the following morning to clean and stitch the wound.

 Thankfully, the injuries healed well with no major complications.
 However, the little girl was left with a significant scar to her left cheek.
 Her family approached Slee Blackwell’s specialist personal injury team for help a few months after the accident and we agreed to take the case on under a No Win, No Fee agreement.